-B. All development shall provide pedestrian, bicycle, and vehicular interconnections to adjacent properties, where possible, and include accessible routes from the entry points of publicly-accessible buildings to the sidewalk network in accordance with the Americans with Disabilities Act (ADA).

-A new sidewalk will be installed around the perimeter of the development, adjacent to North Swinton Avenue and NE 22nd Street, with a connection to the crosswalk at the intersection.
+- B. All development shall provide pedestrian, bicycle, and vehicular interconnections to adjacent properties, where possible, and include accessible routes from the entry points of publicly-accessible buildings to the sidewalk network in accordance with the Americans with Disabilities Act (ADA). - A new sidewalk will be installed around the perimeter of the development, adjacent to North Swinton Avenue and NE 22nd Street, with a connection to the crosswalk at the intersection.
 An internal sidewalk system is also provided within the development.
 Additionally, the pedestrian access easement to the north of the development will provide a non-vehicular connection to Tangerine Trail then Seacrest Boulevard.
-The new pathways will provide a safer pedestrian environment for the surrounding residents; they will be particularly helpful for local students from the surrounding neighborhood seeking a safer route to school.

-C. Open space enhancements and recreational amenities shall be provided to meet Objective OPR 1.4 and other requirements of Goals, Objectives and Policies, as applicable, of both the Open Space, Parks, and Recreation Element and Conservation Element.

-The site will be landscaped to enhance the open space areas, and each individual single-family residence lot will be required to provide landscaping in compliance with the minimum requirement.
-The landscape plan illustrates that the perimeter of the development, adjacent to NE 22nd Street and North Swinton Avenue and on the public side of the proposed privacy wall, will contain a mix of shade trees and palm trees, accented by shrubs and ground cover plantings.

-F. Property shall be developed or redeveloped in a manner so that the use, intensity, and density are appropriate in terms of soil, topographic, and other applicable physical considerations; encourage affordable goods and services: are complementary to and compatible with adjacent land uses; and fulfill remaining land use needs.

-The proposed use (detached single-family residences) and density (2.7 du/ac) are appropriate for the area and consistent with adjacent land uses.
-While the units are not intended to address affordable or workforce housing needs, the new dwellings will provide more housing in the city.

-G. Development shall provide a variety of housing types that accommodates the City's growing and socio-economically diverse population to meet the Goals, Objectives, and Policies the Housing Element.
+The new pathways will provide a safer pedestrian environment for the surrounding residents; they will be particularly helpful for local students from the surrounding neighborhood seeking a safer route to school. - C. Open space enhancements and recreational amenities shall be provided to meet Objective OPR 1.4 and other requirements of Goals, Objectives and Policies, as applicable, of both the Open Space, Parks, and Recreation Element and Conservation Element. - The site will be landscaped to enhance the open space areas located along NE 22nd Street, adjacent to the development's entrance from North Swinton Avenue, and throughout the development.
+The landscape plan, which will be reviewed by SPRAB as part of a Class II Site Plan Modification subsequent to plat approval and recordation, illustrates that the perimeter of the development will contain a mix of shade trees and palm trees, accented by shrubs and ground cover plantings.
+In addition to the common areas, each individual single-family residence lot will be required to provide landscaping in compliance with the minimum requirement.
+The draft landscape plans for Lots 1 14 indicate that the minimum requirements for each lot will be exceeded.
+To ensure that this occurs, the applicant has indicated that the specific landscape requirements for the individual lots will be included in the Delray Ridge HOA documents. - F. Property shall be developed or redeveloped in a manner so that the use, intensity, and density are appropriate in terms of soil, topographic, and other applicable physical considerations; encourage affordable goods and services: are complementary to and compatible with adjacent land uses; and fulfill remaining land use needs. - The proposed use (detached single-family residences) and density (2.7 du/ac) are consistent with the area and adjacent land uses.
+While the units are not intended to address affordable or workforce housing needs, the new dwellings will provide more housing in the city. - G. Development shall provide a variety of housing types that accommodates the City's growing and socio-economically diverse population to meet the Goals, Objectives, and Policies the Housing Element.